Survivor: Palau: Future appearances

 Bobby Jon Drinkard and Stephenie LaGrossa competed again in Survivor: Guatemala.
 LaGrossa and Tom Westman competed in Survivor: Heroes vs. Villains on the Heroes tribe.
-LaGrossa is set to compete on Survivor 50: In the Hands of Fans.
+LaGrossa also competed on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, LaGrossa competed on the USA Network reality competition series Snake in the Grass.
 LaGrossa also competed on the first season of the Peacock reality TV series The Traitors.

 Season summary

 The season was filmed on the island of Koror in Palau.

 The twenty players began the game by rowing a boat to shore, with the first player of each gender to reach shore to win immunity.
 The next day, Jeff Probst announced that they would now pick tribes via a schoolyard pick, with those who had won immunity getting first pick.
 In addition, the last male and female remaining would immediately leave the game.
 The two tribes, Koror and Ulong, then participated in the first reward/immunity challenge, with the winner, Koror, deciding to leave their present beach to another one they had not seen.

 As the challenges continued, it quickly became apparent that Ulong was the weaker tribe, while strong leadership by Tom and Ian at Koror kept the tribe intact.
 Ulong would win no immunity challenges and few reward challenges, and Koror's only visit to tribal council was the result of a double-elimination twist.
 Stephenie and Bobby Jon, the last two members of Ulong, lost the final tribal immunity challenge.
 Since they were unable to vote, the two faced off in a fire-making challenge with Stephenie emerging victorious.
 After spending the night alone, she was instructed to travel to Koror, and was absorbed into their tribe.

 Koror developed a core group of five – Tom, Ian, Gregg, Jenn, and Katie – and those on the outside saw them as a threat but were unable to break them.
 Despite making an immediate strong impression on her new tribe, Stephenie was quickly identified as a target due to her strength and for being the outsider.
 In a twist that would eventually lead to its use in later seasons, one individual immunity challenge required the first player to drop out to spend a night alone on an isolated island.
 Janu was exiled and found the experience liberating, choosing to quit the game at the next tribal council, effectively sparing Stephenie from being voted out.
 However, her safety would not last and Stephenie was subsequently voted out.